 Challenge number Detail of challenge 1 Observations, pupil/teacher voice and parent meetings show that some pupils in receipt of PP funding show weaknesses in learning behaviours.
 These pupils physically and emotionally lack self-belief, determination, resilience and readiness to learn.
 They can struggle to reflect and evaluate their own learning and often lack self-motivation and confidence to improve.
-Teacher referrals for support have markedly increased during the pandemic 2 Our observations and discussions with pupils and families, show that some pupils have limited life experiences beyond their home and immediate community.
+Expectations set for 2023-4 using behaviour policy.
+Improve reflection and understanding of pro-social behaviours.
+Zones of Regulation.
+2 Increase in social mobility Our observations and discussions with pupils and families, show that some pupils have limited life experiences beyond their home and immediate community.
 They may also have limited access to books, libraries and technology (such as computers, Wi-Fi etc).
 3 Lower attendance in some PP/disadvantaged children.
 This may be due to covid and the need for self-isolation.
 Something to be monitored.
-4 Nessy screener, dyslexia reports and observations/ checklists completed by staff highlight that a high proportion of our PP pupils experience Spld difficulties.
+2023-4 Attendance has improved - only 2 children under 90%, but monitored regularly 4 Nessy screener, dyslexia reports and observations/ checklists completed by staff highlight that a high proportion of our PP pupils

+experience Spld difficulties.
 These can include spelling difficulties, reading difficulties and a lack of exposure to a wide range of vocabulary.

 5 Lower maths results

+Priority 2023-4 Larger year 6 cohort